A user token is a signed JWT token that contains:

 -

-Create new user tokens.
-Tokens are always signed by the signing key with the highest serial number.
+New tokens are generated with the signing key that has the highest serial number.

-Starting from now, tokens signed by either new or old signing key are valid.
+At this point, tokens signed by either the new or old signing key are valid.

 -